 A Legacy of Deception

-Further documents revealed that every Soviet chairman since Joseph Stalin had signed out the Politburo's Katyn file and were well aware of the Russian complicity in this crime.
+Further documents revealed that every Soviet chairman since Joseph Stalin had signed out the Politburo's Katyn file and was well aware of the Russian complicity in this crime.
 In a Memo dated 20 March 1959, to Chairman Khrushchev, Interior Minister Alexander Shelepin reported: "The Committee of State Security… has held, since 1940, case files and other materials regarding prisoners and interned officers, policemen, gendarmes, military settlers, landowners, etc., persons from former bourgeois Poland who were shot in the same year.
 In all, on the basis of the decision of a special Troica of the NKVD, USSR, 21,857 people were shot… the entire operation was carried out on the basis of the decision of the Central Committee of 5 March 1940.
 Since 1940, no information from these files was released to anyone.
 All of the files, numbering 21,857, have been stored in a sealed location.
-To Soviet organs, all of these files represent neither operational interest, nor historical value.
+To Soviet organs, all of these files represent neither operational interest nor historical value.
 It is also doubtful that they could be of any real value to our Polish friends.
 Quite the contrary, any unforeseen incident may lead to revealing the operation with all the undesirable consequences for our state.
-This is especially so because regarding those shot in the Katyn Forest, there is an official version supported by an Investigation carried out on the initiative of the Soviet state in 1944, by the Burdenko Commission… which concluded that all of the Poles liquidated there are considered to have been killed by the German invaders.
+This is especially so because, regarding those shot in the Katyn Forest, there is an official version supported by an Investigation carried out on the initiative of the Soviet state in 1944, by the Burdenko Commission… which concluded that all of the Poles liquidated there are considered to have been killed by the German invaders.
 The conclusions of the commission became firmly established in international public opinion.
 It seems appropriate to destroy all of the records regarding the persons shot in 1940, in the above mentioned operation."

 Shelepin's recommendation to purge the records was carried out with these over 21,000 case files destroyed.
 However, the Politburo Execution Order and Memo from Beria remained in the official record.
-Files later released from Gorbachev's time included advice from advisors, that should the truth of the Katyn Forest Massacre come out, people could be convinced that the Soviet Union was no better than, and may have been worse than, Nazi Germany during the war, and that the Soviet Union bears no less responsibility for the war.
+Files later released from Gorbachev's time included advice from advisors, that should the truth of the Katyn Forest Massacre come out, “people could be convinced that the Soviet Union was no better than, and may have been worse than, Nazi Germany during the war and that the Soviet Union bears no less responsibility for the war.”

 Polish historians point out that during the 1930s, hundreds-of-thousands of Poles living in the Western areas of the Soviet Union were marked out for persecution by Stalin - either execution, or deportation to Central Asia.
 The Soviet invasion of Poland in September 1939, was followed by more waves of arrests and mass deportations to the East.
 When the Katyn Forest Massacre took place, hundreds-of-thousands of Poles, mostly the better-educated and economically active citizens, were already in exile in Siberia, or in labour camps in Central Asia.
 They were herded there in horribly overcrowded freight trains and at least one out of every five of them died during transportation to the Soviet concentration camps.

-Between 320,000, to possibly up to 1 million, Polish citizens were deported to the Soviet Union.
+Between 320,000, to possibly up to one million, Polish citizens were deported to the Soviet Union.
 Of one group of 12,000 Poles incarcerated in Delstroy, near Kolyma, in 1940, only 583 survived by 1942.
 Over 570,000 Polish citizens were arrested and incarcerated in concentration camps by the Soviets during the war.
 Polish prisoners were subjected to lengthy interrogations between October 1939 and February 1940.
 These interviews were a selection process to determine who would live and who would die.
 According to NKVD reports, if the prisoners could not be persuaded to adopt a pro-communist attitude, they were declared "hardened and uncompromising enemies of Soviet authority" and condemned to death.

 The Betrayal of Warsaw

 When the war was reaching its end and the Red Army was at the very gates of Warsaw, radio broadcasts from Russia urged the Polish citizens to rise up in revolt!
 The Soviet Army was then ordered to stand by and render no assistance as the Germans crushed the Warsaw Uprising.
-Stalin said that it was better that all resistance in Poland be crushed before a Soviet occupation.
+Stalin said that it was better that all resistance in Poland be crushed before Soviet occupation.

 South Africa's Support Remembered

-The Polish Christians in 1990 reminded me that only the South African Air Force had flown in weapons and aid to the Polish underground during the Warsaw Uprising.
+The Polish Christians in 1990 reminded me that only the South African Air Force (SAAF) had flown in weapons and aid to the Polish underground during the Warsaw Uprising.
 I was surprised.
 I had read that the RAF had done so - but that was another lie.
 It was actually the SAAF, but because of apartheid, historians had expunged South Africa's role and replaced it with the RAF.
 The fact that history books could be re-written to conform to politically correct dictates is disturbing.

 Polish citizens strenuously objected to any suggestion that they had been "liberated" by the Soviets.
 "The Soviets never liberated anyone!" they insisted.
 The first act of the Soviets on occupying Poland was arresting all leaders of the underground army and government.
 Polish Christians pointed out that most of the atrocities attributed to the Germans were actually communist atrocities committed by the Soviets and conveniently blamed on their enemies.
 Polish relatives of the victims continued to urge the European Court of Human Rights to rule on the crimes of the Stalin regime.

 To Vladimir Putin's Russia, the Katyn Forest Massacre is an inconvenient truth which taints Russian war-time heroism.
-Putin's chief military prosecutor, Alexander Savenkov, issued a ruling on Katyn on 11 March 2005, in which they acknowledged that the NKVD Troika found 14,542 Polish citizens, held in NKVD camps, guilty of committing state crimes and made a decision to shoot them in the Spring of 1940.
+Putin's chief military prosecutor, Alexander Savenkov, issued a ruling on Katyn on 11 March 2005, in which they acknowledged that the NKVD Troika found 14,542 Polish citizens, held in NKVD camps, guilty of committing state crimes and made a decision to shoot them in the spring of 1940.
 Putin's representative claims that these Soviet officials "abused their authority," but that no criminal cases could be opened against them because the guilty parties had since died.
-The Polish claim of genocide was rejected and although they agreed to hand over 67 of the 183 volumes of evidence, two thirds of the remaining evidence was to remain classified.
+The Polish claim of genocide was rejected and although they agreed to hand over 67 of the 183 volumes of evidence, two-thirds of the remaining evidence was to remain classified.

 The Polish parliament was outraged and demanded that Russia's Katyn archives all be declassified and that Russian courts rule that the Katyn Forest Massacre was an act of genocide.
 Communists throughout the world would prefer the truth about Katyn to be buried, but Christians in Poland, and throughout Eastern Europe, determined to exhume the secrets and expose the true nature of Soviet Communism.

-Human Rights societies continued to pressure the Russian government, until in November 2010, the Russian Duma, approved the declaration blaming Stalin and other Soviet officials for having personally ordered the Massacre of Polish Prisoners of War.
-This was only after the disastrous plane crash of Polish leaders enroute to Katyn for the 70 th Anniversary Commemoration.
+Human Rights societies continued to pressure the Russian government, until in November 2010, the Russian Duma approved the declaration blaming Stalin and other Soviet officials for having personally ordered the Massacre of Polish Prisoners of War.
+This was only after the disastrous plane crash of Polish leaders, enroute to Katyn for the 70th Anniversary Commemoration.